Cam says he hid extent of injury, won't rush back

 "With that Superman title, tag, I'm, 'Nah, Coach, I'm good.
 Let me play,''' said Newton, known for his "Superman'' celebrations since leading Auburn to the 2010 national title.

-But Newton realized during the opener and again against Tampa Bay that he couldn't do normal things such as running and pushing off his plant foot confidently enough to make accurate throws.
+But Newton realized during the opener and again against Tampa Bay that he couldn't do normal things such as running and planting his left foot on followthroughs confidently enough to make accurate throws.

-He completed 49% of his passes in the Tampa Bay loss and was used as a decoy on a potential game-winning fourth-down play at the goal line, when running back Christian McCaffrey lined up in the Wildcat formation.
+He completed 49% of his passes in the loss to Tampa Bay and was used as a decoy on a potential game-winning fourth-down play at the goal line, when running back Christian McCaffrey lined up in the Wildcat formation.
 McCaffrey was stopped on fourth-and-1 from the 2.

 "Even if somebody is not close to you, you're trying to guard your foot,'' Newton said.
 "I don't want nobody to touch it, I don't want nobody to sack me.
 So all these things are going on in my head in actual play.